hunyadi/md2conf/README.md

 You can run the Docker container via `docker run` or via `Dockerfile`.
 Either can accept the environment variables or arguments similar to the Python options.
 The final argument `./` corresponds to `mdpath` in the command-line utility.

+Published images are tagged in three ways: `unstable` follows the latest commit on `master`, `latest` is produced for each release build, and every git tag (for example, `v0.3.0`) is published as a matching Docker tag.

 With `docker run`, you can pass Confluence domain, user, API and space key directly to `docker run`:

 ```sh